KeerthiReddyBojja/Spotify_data_analysis---SQL-Project/README.md

       • 468 tracks had licensed = 'false'.
       • 576 tracks have '0' streams which includes globally popular tracks such as "Enter Sandman (Remastered)" by Metallica and "The Great Gig in the Sky" by Pink Floyd, which is implausible.

+## 2. Key Insights

+## Basic Exploration
+     • Total rows in the dataset: 20,595 rows (including headers).
+     • Distinct Album types: Single, Album, Compilation.
+     • Track Distribution by Platform:
+          a.
+Majority of tracks are marked as "most played on Spotify".
+          b.
+YouTube accounts for fewer tracks in the dataset.